Skip to content

 What causes P0507?

 Vacuum leak.
 The most common cause.
 Any crack, disconnection, or leak in the intake system introduces unmetered air.
 The ECU detects the lean condition, adds fuel to compensate, and idle speed rises.
 Common leak points include the PCV valve hose, brake booster vacuum hose, intake manifold gaskets, and small rubber vacuum lines that crack with age and heat.
 Dirty throttle body.
 Carbon deposits accumulate on the throttle blade and bore, reducing the precision of the idle air bypass.
 The ECU opens the throttle blade wider to maintain idle, which overshoots the target.
 Cleaning resolves this in about a third of P0507 cases.
 Faulty idle air control (IAC) valve.
 On older engines with a separate IAC valve, carbon buildup or electrical failure can cause the valve to stick open, allowing too much air.
 Cleaning or replacement is the fix.
 Faulty throttle position sensor (TPS).
 If the TPS reports the throttle is more closed than it actually is, the ECU miscalculates idle control.
 The engine idles fast because the ECU thinks it needs to compensate.
 Coolant temperature sensor reading cold.
 If the ECT sensor reports a low temperature when the engine is warm, the ECU maintains cold-start fast idle longer than necessary.
 The sensor is cheap to replace (15-40 euros).
 Electrical issue with drive-by-wire throttle.
-On modern vehicles with electronic throttle control, a sticking throttle motor, corroded connector, or damaged wiring can prevent the throttle from closing fully.
+On modern vehicles with electronic throttle control, a sticking throttle motor or corroded connector wiring can prevent the throttle from closing fully.

 RepairParts CostLabour CostTotal EstimateDIY Difficulty